Online ISSN: 2250-1177

 - Article Processing Charges and Waiver Policy: Detail is given below;

 Journal of Drug Delivery and Therapeutics is an Open Access journal.
 Publishing an article in this Journal requires Article Processing Charges that will be billed to the submitting author following the acceptance of an article for publication.
 Apart from these Article Process Charges, there are no submission charges, page charges, or color charges.
-The fees to be paid following the acceptance of an article are indicated below:
+The fees to be paid following the acceptance of an article See Details:

 Waiver Policy as per World Bank Country Classification